yoyotone/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 ### ASN.1 {#threshold-sha-256-condition-asn1}

     -- Condition Fingerprint
-    ThresholdSubfulfillment ::= SEQUENCE {
+    ThresholdSha256FingerprintContents ::= SEQUENCE {
       threshold INTEGER (1..65535),
       subconditions SEQUENCE OF Condition
     }

     -- Fulfillment
-    ThresholdSha256FingerprintContents ::= ThresholdSubfulfillment
+    ThresholdSubfulfillment ::= SEQUENCE {
+      threshold INTEGER (1..65535),
+      subfulfillments SEQUENCE OF INTEGER (1..65535)
+    }

 ### Condition Format {#threshold-sha-256-condition-type-condition}

-The fingerprint of a THRESHOLD-SHA-256 condition is the SHA-256 digest of the DER encoded fingerprint contents which are identical to the contents of the ThresholdSubfulfillment.
+The fingerprint of a THRESHOLD-SHA-256 condition is the SHA-256 digest of the DER encoded fingerprint contents as defined above.
+The SEQUENCE of DER encoded sub-conditions is sorted first based on encoded length, shortest first and then elements of the same length are sorted in lexicographic (big-endian) order, smallest first.

 ### Fulfillment Format {#threshold-sha-256-condition-type-fulfillment}